vidaud/seta/seta-doc/docs/user-guide/web-app.md

 ### Enrich query automatically

-In the search by terms or phrase it is possible to apply a wizard so the search is enriched automatically.
+In the search by terms or phrase it is possible to apply a wizard so the search is enriched automatically by clicking on the :fontawesome-solid-wand-magic-sparkles:.
 Every term is expanded in the background to include all the related terms.

 <figure markdown>
   ![Image title](../img/search_enrich_terms.png)